bo-js/toypackage/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of toypackage is to …
+The goal of toypackage is to provide a function which greets the user.

 ## Installation